 Soaking the onions in the milk or buttermilk not only helps the seasoned flour coat and stick to the onions, but it also takes away a bit of their bite and just adds a wonderful flavor.

 Drain the buttermilk from the onion strings and toss them with a seasoned flour mixture.
 Heat oil in the bottom of a large cast iron skillet or dutch oven to 350 degrees F over medium-high heat.
 You will want about 1 inch of oil to fry these onion strings.
-I find it best to use a candy thermometer to monitor the oil temperature so the onion strings don't burn or turn out greasy.
+I find it best to use a candy thermometer (affiliate link) to monitor the oil temperature so the onion strings don't burn or turn out greasy.

 Shake off the excess flour, then fry a handful of onions in the hot oil, taking care not to crowd the pan which will cause the oil temperature to drop.
 Cook until they are golden brown and crispy, about 2 minutes.
 Drain on a wire rack or a plate lined with paper towels.
 Repeat with the remaining onion slices.

 My all-time favorite way to use crispy friend onion strings is on burgers as a topping.
 I specifically use them when I make Cilantro Bomb Burgers and my All-American Hamburger, but try brushing your burgers with BBQ sauce and topping them with crispy bacon and these fried onion strings as well.

 Another favorite way to use them is on top of casseroles like my Fresh Green Bean Casserole, Tuna Noodle Casserole, or Poppy Seed Chicken Casserole.

 They are also amazing all on their own, dipped in homemade garlic aioli, sriracha aioli, Outback Blooming Onion Sauce, or sprinkled on top of a salad like my BBQ Chicken Cobb Salad.